Jarren Duran Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Yankees pitching staff ranks ninth in MLB.

-- The Yankees' 4.05 team ERA ranks 13th across all league pitching staffs.
+- The Yankees have a 4.08 team ERA that ranks 13th among all MLB pitching staffs.

-- His last appearance was in relief on Saturday when the righty threw five innings against the Miami Marlins, surrendering one earned run while giving up three hits.
+- The righty last appeared on Sunday against the Miami Marlins, when he tossed six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.